-Amongst the short term measures under consideration are additional sewerage schemes around Lake Rotoiti, as above improved influent treatment in the city plant, the construction of groynes at the entrance to the Ohau channel its possible diversion so that it flows directly into the upper Kaituna river and re-oxygenation of the bed of Lake Rotoiti.
+Amongst the short term measures under consideration at the time our report was prepared were additional sewerage schemes around Lake Rotoiti, improved effluent treatment in the city plant, the construction of groynes at the entrance to the Ohau channel, its possible diversion so that it flows directly into the upper Kaituna river and re-oxygenation of the bed of Lake Rotoiti.

-We are advised that the current upgrades of the treatment plant are conventional projects and we assume that the sewerage schemes will be engineered to meet resource consent conditions on discharge of nutrients.
+We were advised that the proposed upgrades of the treatment plant were conventional projects and we assumed that the sewerage schemes will be engineered to meet resource consent conditions on discharge of nutrients.
 Accordingly, these measures are already at a stage at which it can be asserted that: